IorekHan/AWS/EC2/readme.md

 # Security Groups
 - Firewall with policy restraining accesses to instances
 - You can edit inbound and outbound rules according to ports
+- Roles can be applied to Instances

+# EC2 Instance Connect
+Create a temporary web interface connected to the instance.
+Note: Should have SSH access rule.